leoprover/ask/README.md

   -s <Skolem symbol to use>
      The Skolem symbol base name to use for the Skolemization symbols.
      Defaults to "aSk" if omitted.

+  -e Output a choice term for the Skolem term.

   --no-tstp
      Disable TSTP-compatible output: The output in <output file> (or stdout) will